-- Noteholders faced with unforeseen or exceptional circumstances of hardship may make a written request for early redemption of some or all of their Notes.
+Noteholders faced with unforeseen or exceptional circumstances of hardship may make a written request for early redemption of some or all of their Notes.
 Depending upon the circumstances involved, the Company may, in its absolute discretion, allow early redemption of Notes.
 Noteholder written request will be assessed within 48 hours of being lodged.
 Any consent granted in early redemption is subject to release of funds 31 days from the date of the written request.
 In the event of experiencing financial hardship, and subject to consent by the Company, the release of funds without the 31-day notice may be available.
 Definition in cases of financial hardship can be obtained on the Company's website www.westlawn.com.au.

-A reduced interest rate reflecting the shorter term may apply to the amount to be repaid. - In the event of the death of a sole Noteholder, the Company may at the request of the executor of the deceased's estate, redeem some or all of the deceased's Notes, subject to compliance with law.
+An early redemption fee reflecting the shorter term may apply to the amount to be repaid (see below), and the amount of that fee will be communicated to the Noteholder prior to redemption.

+In the event of the death of a sole Noteholder, the Company may at the request of the executor of the deceased's estate, redeem some or all of the deceased's Notes, subject to compliance with law.
 No interest rate reduction or additional fees will apply in these circumstances.

 If a Noteholder requests early redemption of a Note, the Company may apply an early redemption fee.
-The early redemption fee will be determined by applying the interest rate applicable at the commencement date of the Note for the period of the investment until the date of redemption less a 0.25% p.a. reduction.
-The Company has absolute discretion to allow early redemption of Notes and/or waive the early redemption fee.
+The early redemption fee will be based on the percentage of time elapsed of the original term of the investment to the date of redemption.